aiotter/jsx4xml/README.md

 ### `_`

-XML namespaces like `<atom:link>` is currently not supported on Deno.
+XML namespaces like `<atom:link>`, processing instructions, XML declaration is currently not supported on Deno.
 You can use them with `_` utility function.

 ```tsx